Akuli/jou/doc/ub.md

 If your program has UB, you might get:
 - a garbage value that just happened to be in the computer's memory
+- random results, e.g. sometimes what you expect and sometimes a garbage value
 - a perfectly working program
 - a crash
 - something else.